ablab/IsoQuant/README.md

 Optionally, you may provide a reference gene annotation in gffutils database or GTF/GFF format (can be gzipped);

-By default, each file with reads is treated as a separate sample.
+By default, all provided files with reads are treated as a single experiment, which means a single combined GTF will be generated.
+If multiple files are provided, IsoQuant will compute tables with each column corresponding to an individual file (further referred to as per-file counts).
+This pipeline is typical for the cases when a user is interested in comparing expression between different replicas/conditions within the same experiment.

-To group multiple files into a single sample, provide a text files with paths to your FASTQ/FASTA/BAM files.
-Provide each file in a separate line, leave blank lines between samples.
+To obtain distinct GTFs from multiple files in a single IsoQuant run, provide a text file with paths to your FASTQ/FASTA/BAM files.
+Provide each file in a separate line, leave blank lines between different experiments.
 See more in [examples](#examples).

 <a name="sec3.2"></a>